 A makeup meeting should be provided and documented for any absent employee and/or management representative.
 All makeup meetings must occur within the same month or quarter (depending on your Agency classification).
 Any exception to this must be submitted in writing to the ORM Loss Prevention Manager for review/approval.

 Safety meetings may vary from formal presentations to informal discussions of safety problems.
 The meetings shall be educational and motivational, and shall also demonstrate management's concern for safety.
 Employees' suggestions at safety meetings have often resulted in the implementation of new safety policies and procedures that have reduced hazards, increased productivity, and improved work methods.
 Safety meeting topics shall apply to all employees in attendance and documentation of all meetings shall be available for review at the next audit or compliance review.

 A maximum of 25% of the required meetings are allowed to be "policy review only" meetings.
-The remainder must cover specific safety and health topics, encourage discussion when possible, and strive for a variety of content from year to year.
+The remainder of the meetings may include policy as well, but they must also cover specific safety and health topics, encourage discussion when possible, and strive for a variety of content from year to year.
 New material is available from ORM, its TPA, and/or its broker of record.